 All requests for special nutritional needs must be submitted annually to Child Nutrition Services on a CMS Diet Order form with a signature from a physician or a recognized medical authority.
 Forms must be submitted at the beginning of each school year or whenever there is a diet change.
-A current CMS Diet Order form is available on the CMS Web site (www.cms.k12.nc.us) or may be obtained from your cafeteria manager.
+A current CMS Diet Order form is available on the CMS website (www.cms.k12.nc.us) or may be obtained from your cafeteria manager.
 Incomplete forms cannot be processed and will be returned to the parent/guardian for completion.
 Upon receipt of each completed form, Child Nutrition will modify menus and instruct cafeteria managers in regards to each special diet.
 A registered dietitian on staff manages all special nutritional needs.
 Parents are encouraged to review with their child appropriate food choices from the menu.

-Families desiring to manage diabetes, food allergies, etc., without a diet order, can view information regarding nutrition, carbohydrate content and major food allergies by visiting the CMS Web site.
-The information is available in a spreadsheet format in the menu category.
+Families desiring to manage diabetes, food allergies, etc., without a diet order, can view information regarding nutrition, carbohydrate content and major food allergies by visiting the CMS website.